ALMPartners/ahjo/README.md

 ## create_test_view
 Creates a view for displaying test action results.
 The columns of the view are the same as the columns of the table where the results are saved.
 The name and schema of the view are defined in *test_view_name* and *test_view_schema*.

+## plot-dependency-graph
+Parse the SQL files in the project and create a dependency graph of the database objects.
+Plots the graph with plotly.
+Optionally, use `--files` to parameter define which files are used in the action.

 ## list
 You can view all available actions and their descriptions with command `ahjo list`.